kushalgulia/authentication-project/README.md

 # authentication-project
-Implementing authentication using various strategies Each of the previous autentication method can be found by looking into the previous commits
+Implementing authentication using various strategies.

+Each of the previous autentication method can be found by looking into the previous commits